Pompeo Says Discussed 5G, Free Trade Deal During Constructive Visit With UKs Johnson - UrduPoint

 "Constructive visit with @BorisJohnson today.
 Our two countries' long-standing, strong bilateral relationship has laid the foundation for today's candid discussion on issues ranging from 5G telecommunication to our negotiations for a US-UK free trade agreement," Pompeo said via Twitter.

+Pompeo also said he had a "dynamic" discussion with Foreign Secretary Dominic Raab that touched on shared security concerns and "continued coordination within the G7.

-Raab, on his part, called the talks valuable and praised the two countries efforts to ensure security and prosperity of their people.
+Raab, for his part, called the talks valuable and praised the two countries' efforts to ensure security and prosperity of their people.

 "Valuable discussion with @SecPompeo about shared priority issues, including the middle East and the diversification of telecoms & the full range of bilateral issues.